Skip to Main Content

 Why are vaccines recommended for dogs?

-Annual vaccinations are critically important to preventing your pet from contracting serious contagious diseases that may threaten the long-term health and well-being of your poocj.
+Annual vaccinations are critically important to prevent your pet from contracting serious contagious diseases that may threaten the long-term health and well-being of your pooch.
 Generally speaking, the benefits of having your dog vaccinated far outweigh the risks of your pup having a reaction to those vaccines.
 With that being said, some dogs do have negative health reactions to getting their shots.

 Common Reactions to Vaccines in Dogs